 In addition to providing Joshua tree mitigation, the Bank also provides offsite compensatory mitigation for stream habitat and may potentially serve as mitigation for other special-status species, as warranted.
 Establishment of the Bank permanently protects a biologically rich area with approximately 21,000 western Joshua trees and nearly 10 acres of stream habitat.
 A Bank expansion currently underway adds 320 acres with over 30,000 more western Joshua trees proposed for permanent protection.

 - Waters of the State

-The proposed service area boundary is in development.
-The Joshua tree service area will take into consideration the distribution of western Joshua tree as well as the Bank’s location within the Western Mojave Desert Tortoise Recovery Unit; currently, the proposed service area includes the California portion of the Western Mojave Desert Tortoise Recovery Unit as well as any areas within California of the YUBR South and YUBR North populations that fall outside of the Recovery Unit.
+The Joshua tree service area boundary is based on the distribution of western Joshua tree as well as the Bank’s location within the Western Mojave Desert Tortoise Recovery Unit; the service area includes the California portion of the Western Mojave Desert Tortoise Recovery Unit as well as any areas within California of the YUBR South and YUBR North populations that fall outside of the Recovery Unit.

 - California Department of Fish and Wildlife (CDFW)

 For additional information on the Antelope Valley Conservation Bank, please contact Julie Maddox at (916) 435-3555 or firstname.lastname@example.org.